exceptionless/Website/content/news/2015/2015-08-17-user-spotlight-fun-stats-thanks-users.md

 [![eMarketerLogo-black](/assets/img/news/eMarketerLogo-black-300x93.png)](http://www.emarketer.com/)Used by Facebook, MasterCard, and other large worldwide brands, <a href="http://www.emarketer.com/" target="_blank">eMarketer</a> provides insights into the digital marketing world by providing customers with the information they need to run their business effectively and efficiently online.
 This information includes industry-specific research, insights, and benchmarks.

-> “Exceptionless allows us to prioritize fixes smarter by showing frequently occurring errors.
-In real time!” - Ryan Hoffman, eMarketer
+> "Exceptionless allows us to prioritize fixes smarter by showing frequently occurring errors.
+In real time!" - Ryan Hoffman, eMarketer

 ### Actipro Software